Alabama Theatre: History

 Birmingham, Alabama's famous Alabama Theatre in 2021 showing off its new theatre-side sign (right side of photo).

 The Alabama chapter of the American Theatre Organ Society (ATOS) began maintaining the Alabama's organ in the 1970s.
 The group sought permission to remove the organ from the Alabama in order to save it, but Costa and Head's creditors deemed it the most valuable item in the building and forbade its removal.
 In response, the group began a fundraising effort to buy the theater, and it was purchased in 1987 by Birmingham Landmarks, Inc., a nonprofit organization originally started with the sole purpose of saving the theater.
 With the purchase, the theater was renamed the Alabama Theatre for the Performing Arts.
 In 1993, the Alabama was designated the official state historic theater of the state of Alabama.

 In 1998, the Alabama Theatre underwent a complete restoration in which gold leaf and paint were cleaned or replaced, seats were replaced or recovered and some carpeting and drapes were replaced.
 The renovation coincided with the conversion of the 1935 Loveman's building into the McWane Science Center.

-Birmingham Landmarks continues to own the theater, as well as the Lyric Theatre, a 1914 vaudeville theater located across the street from the Alabama, which reopened in 2016 after an $11.5 million restoration.
+Birmingham Landmarks continues to own the theater.
 The Alabama hosts approximately 250 events each year, attracting more than 400,000 people to a variety of performances including Broadway-type theatre, ballet, opera, concerts and film.